io_uring from Userland

 ret = __io_uring_peek_cqe(ring, &cqe, &nr_available);

 This checks if a completed CQE is already sitting in the CQ ring right now without making any syscall.
-Like walking to the pizza counter and checking if your order is there. nr_available tells you how many completions are currently sitting in the ring.
+Like walking to the pizza counter and checking if your order is there. nr_available tells us how many completions are currently sitting in the ring.
+If no CQE found and nothing to wait for:

 if (!cqe && !data->wait_nr && !data->submit) {